 If you’re visiting in the winter, enjoy the Winter Wonderland Walk at Washington Park Campground (happening mid December).
 The bedecked campgrounds at Washington Park brighten up the season Northwest style.
 In 2011, the Anacortes Parks & Recreation team came up with the idea to gussy up wooded campsites with festive lights and decorations.
 Each year the event grows with community groups, businesses and families illuminating their favorite spot with cheerful ornamentation.
 Carols and music drift through the air.
 Marshmallows roast over campfires.
 Cocoa warms chilled hands.
 It’s a joyous free event for all.
 Insider tip: A luminary path lights the way to the campsites, but with your own flashlight it feels like a camping adventure.

 Experience the water with Deception Pass Tours.
 Learn about Deception Pass, the Bridge and surrounding area on this amazing tour aboard the “Island Whaler.”
 Enjoy the thrill of the fast jet boat through Deception Pass with a knowledgeable interpreter.
 Take a unique ride on a seated open deck boat and enjoy a 360° unobstructed view as we pass through the waters of Deception Pass on a one hour tour.
+Perfect for any family wanting a quick adventure on the water.
 Also, look for wildlife such as bald eagles, seals, porpoises and maybe an occasional whale.
-Tickets can be purchased for Deception Pass Tours at the ticket booth in the parking lot at the south end of the bridge
+Tickets can be purchased for Deception Pass Tours at the ticket booth in the parking lot at the south end of the bridge.

 While you’re at Deception Pass State Park, go Canopy Climbing!
-Recreational tree climbing, also known as canopy climbing is an unforgettable amazing experience and a fast-growing sport.
-Open to almost anyone, this is something everyone should experience.
+Recreational tree climbing, also known as canopy climbing, is an unforgettable amazing experience and a fast-growing sport.
+Open to almost anyone, this is something everyone should experience as a fun family activity.
 This adventure gives a sense of freedom, power and connectivity to nature like nothing else.
 Enjoy a half day experience located at Deception Pass State Park, where you will climb on multiple trees between 150 and 300 feet high.
 Depending on the group and the ability of your fellow climbers, you will ascend one or two trees.
 Climbing 20 stories up in Coastal Douglas Fir Trees offers a shocking perspective and a view few have ever seen.
-Sign up with AdventureTerra – it’s great for families with children over 7 years of ago – minors do require a consent form.
+Sign up with AdventureTerra – it’s great for groups with children over 7 years of ago – minors do require a consent form.

 Plan your weekend around one of our many festivals!